ingmarboeschen/JATSdecoder/README.md

   - get.stats()  # extracts statistical results reported in text (abstract and full text, method and result section, result section only)
   - get.software()  # extracts software name/s mentioned in method and result section with dictionary search
   - get.R.package()  # extracts mentioned R package/s in method and result section with dictionary search on all available R packages created with `available.packages()`
-  - get.power()  # extracts power (1-beta-error) if mentoioned in text
+  - get.power()  # extracts power (1-beta-error) if mentioned in text
   - get.assumption()  # extracts mentioned assumptions from method and result section with dictionary search
   - get.multiple.comparison()  # extracts correction method for multiple testing from method and result section with dictionary search
-  - get.sig.adjectives()  # extracts common inadequate adjectives used before *signignificant* and *not significant*
+  - get.sig.adjectives()  # extracts common inadequate adjectives used before *significant* and *not significant*

-- **JATSdecoder helper functions** are helpfull for many text mining projects and straight forward to use on any textual input:
+- **JATSdecoder helper functions** are helpful for many text mining projects and straight forward to use on any textual input:
   - text2sentences() # breaks floating text into sentences
   - text2num() # converts spelled out numbers, fractions, potencies, percentages and numbers denoted with e+num to decimals
   - ngram() # creates &plusmn;n-gram bag of words around a pattern match in text
   - strsplit2() # splits text at pattern match with option "before" or "after" and without removing the pattern match
   - grep2() # extension of grep().
-Allows to connect multiple search patterns with logical AND operator
+Allows connecting multiple search patterns with logical AND operator
-  - letter.convert() # unifies many and converts most hexadecimal and HTML characters to unicode and performs CERMINE specific error correction
+  - letter.convert() # unifies many and converts most hexadecimal and HTML characters to Unicode and performs CERMINE specific error correction
   - which.term() # returns hit vector for a set of patterns to search for in text (can be reduced to hits only)

 ### Built With